jasonincanada/squareful/README.md

 ## Example

 Below is a sample shrouding of board #18,178.
-It is possible to deduce the exact location of the 1x1 square in one move:
+It is possible to deduce the exact location of the 1x1 square in one move.
+See this online here: https://squareful-dev.azurewebsites.net/puzzle/2

 ![Board 18178](./concept-art-18178.png)